bradcar/MicroPython_BMPxxx/README.md

 ## Hacked Bosch BMP585 Shuttle Board
 Bosch makes the BMP585 shuttle board, but it must be wired as below to use the I2C interface with Raspberry Pi.
 Shuttleboard pin details: https://www.electroniclinic.com/bosch-bmp585-barometric-pressure-sensor-with-arduino/
-* 1.27mm pins not breadboard friendly (boardboards use 2.54mm)
+* 1.27mm pins not breadboard friendly (breadboards use 2.54mm)
 * 3.3v:
   * vdd to 3.3v (pin 1 of 7 pin connector)
   * vddio to 3.3v (pin 2 of 7 pin connector)
-* gnd:
+* GND:
-  * wire gnd to ground (pins 3 of 7 pin connector)
+  * wire GND to ground (pins 3 of 7 pin connector)
 * CS for I2C mode:
   * wire to 3.3v (pin 1 of 9 pin connector)
 * SCK/SCL: I2C SCL (pin 2 of 9 pin connector)